matbour/guardian/docs/case-studies/authentication.md

 3. The controller generates the payload to sign.
 4. Guardian sign the payload by generating a token for the user.
 5. The token is sent back to the user.
-6. If the credentials are invalid the controller sends an error to the user.
+6. If the credentials are invalid, the controller sends an error to the user.

 ## Implementation

 ### Configuration
-In this example, will use a `"login"` ECDSA key, configured with the `ES512` algorithm and the `P-521` curve.
+In this example, we will use a `"login"` ECDSA key, configured with the `ES512` algorithm and the `P-521` curve.
 This is a quite good compromise between security and speed.
 See the [configuration documentation](/reference/configuration) for the list of all available cryptographic algorithms.